-Now that we have our “Why” down, it’s time to focus on the specific goals that will help us accomplish that “Why.”
+Now that we know our “why”, it's time to focus on the smaller, yet specific goals that will help us accomplish it.

-I bet you already have a loose idea of what your goals are.
-I’d also bet that if you wrote them down now, they wouldn’t be nearly as effective as they would be if you wrote them down after digesting this section.
-So let’s try it!
+I bet you already have a loose idea of what those goals are.
+I'd also bet that if you wrote them down, they wouldn't be nearly as effective as they would be if you wrote them down after digesting this section.
+So let's try it!

 Grab a piece of paper and write down all of the things you want to accomplish in the next 12 months.
 Here are mine:

 - Launch a course full of premium content that will help people take a significant step towards financial freedom

 - Grow the Cultivated Culture subscriber base by 300%